Treatment Options

 - Shunt thrombosis

-- Child will eventually outgrow shunt as more pulmonary blood flow is required to maintain adequate arterial oxygen saturation
+- Child will eventually outgrow shunt, because more pulmonary blood flow is required to maintain adequate arterial oxygen saturation

 Interpretation of results- Results in improved pulmonary blood flow and decreased hypoxia